open2b/scriggo-site/site/disassembler.md

 * 125 string registers: `s1`, `s2`, ..., `s125`
 * 125 general registers: `g1`, `g2`, ..., `g125`

-Local variables with basic type an integer or boolean type are stored in the int registers:
+Local variables with a basic integer or boolean type are stored in the int registers:
 ```go
 var a int
 var b uint32